MAY 2–5, 2020

 CNS 2020 Press Room

-Join us in Boston to explore the nature of how we think, feel, and behave!
-Celebrate St. Patrick's Day with science!
+Join us for CNS 2020 Virtual to explore the nature of how we think, feel, and behave!

-CNS invites members of the press to attend its 27th annual conference, March 14-17, 2020, in Boston, MA, at the Sheraton Boston.
+CNS invites members of the press to attend its 27th annual conference virtually, May 2-5, 2020.
 Get great story ideas and connect with more than 1,500 neuroscientists, presenting some of the latest research on neurotechnology, memory, language, aging, and learning.

 Press registration is now open.

 Please read our credential policy and email Lisa Munoz at firstname.lastname@example.org to register.